SparkPost/support-docs/momentum/4/config/ref-rollup-mx.md

 ---
 title: "rollup_mx"
 description: "If set to 'true' traffic for the associated host domain will be routed to the MX host of the destination host domain specified by the argument of the related rollup_mx_name option.
 This enhances the ability of Adaptive Delivery to respond to feedback from receiving domains.
-Usable in host stanzas, which can be included in binding or binding group scopes."
+Usable in host stanzas, which can be included in global, binding or binding_group scopes."
 ---

 <a name="conf.ref.rollup_mx"></a>